 In the Race up Swimrun program, we try to make the workouts race-specific, so there will be swimming with paddles and pull buoy during workouts (if you are doing a race without that sort of gear, then skip it on some sessions).

-- Must have: Heart rate monitor for zone training (like a Garmin watch or equivalent)
+- Must have: Heart rate monitor (like a Garmin watch or equivalent) for running

 - Must have: Running shoes